 Really?
 You are speaking to Congress.
 This is a big deal and making every word counts.
 Yet you take the time to pass this along to Congress?
 How much money is spent on legal advertising is important to this conversation?
 A question of at least equal importance is: how much has Dr. Weinstein made over the last 5 years?
 I’ll bet you the answer is in the millions.

-Let's stay on the subject: how many frivolous medical malpractice lawsuits are being filed?
-More important to the way the argument is being framed to vilify medical malpractice lawyers, maybe the better question is how many frivolous lawsuits were filed by attorneys experienced in handling malpractice cases.
+Let’s stay on the subject: how many frivolous lawsuits are being filed?
+More important to the way the argument is being framed to vilify victims’ lawyers, maybe the better question is how many frivolous lawsuits were filed by attorneys experienced in handling malpractice cases.
 Has anyone ever done this study?

 There are opinions and there are facts.
 The facts are that malpractice lawyers run a business.
 To stay in business, you cannot file frivolous malpractice cases.
 The economic reality of being a plaintiffs’ lawyer is that you cannot afford to file a medical negligence lawsuit unless you are going to obtain a recovery in the vast majority of the cases.
 In spite of all of the chatter, anyone who tries malpractice cases knows that the tie goes to the runner: juries are going to err on the side of doctors.
 To stay in business as a malpractice lawyer, you really have to take meritorious cases or you just won’t survive.

 The trial bars’ own track record speaks to the dubious legitimacy of the majority of their litigation.
 In 2009, 64 percent of all medical liability cases were withdrawn, dropped or dismissed as being without merit, according to the Physician Insurers’ Association of America.
 Less than one percent (0.8 percent) resulted in a verdict favoring the plaintiff, yet these cases continue to be filed as personal injury lawyers play roulette with America’s doctors, hospitals and patients.